about pet portraits artists melanie and nicholas

 It was wonderful to grow up on a smallholding, from a very young age you could always find me outside either playing in streams, making dams and ponds for the ducks, building tree houses.
 Everything is run differently on farms these days with big machinery and everything very intensive.
 We were fortunate to experience the old ways as well as the new.
 The photo below is of my dad haying on his Fordson Major tractor, which he still has!
 I remember helping out at haying time, lifting each small bale onto the trailer one by one, the best part was riding on the top of the bales down the lane on a warm summers evening.
 Couldn't be done these days because of health and safety!

 We always had geese too - they live a very long time and although sadly no longer with us now, they laid every year and huge eggs to boot.
 You knew if you were having a Goose omelet!

-I also helped my parents rear the animals, I had my own responsibilities and did chores around the smallholding which gave me a great insight into animals and their behavior.
+I also helped my parents rear the animals, I had my own responsibilities and did chores around the smallholding which gave me a great insight into animals and their behaviour.
 You may think herding some sheep out of a field, through a gateway and into another field is easy, however if there's only you and perhaps one other person and no sheepdog, you have to be aware and watch the animals at all times to pre-empt what they are going to do next.
 There are things you pick up with experience, sometimes you can foresee what they are going to do a few seconds before they do it.
 A slight movement of their body, the direction of their head can all be clues as to their next move.
 With each animal its different too.
 Guiding chickens where you want them to go is different from herding sheep or pigs!
 I hope you have enjoyed viewing our photos and have a better idea of our farm life!